Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Easy menu-driven interface with safety warnings and notices
 - Forces Vulkan rendering via ADB
+- Offers two modes for applying Vulkan:
-- Stops all apps and relaunches previously running apps and widgets
+      Normal mode: Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode: Stops all apps and relaunches previously running apps and widgets (may cause side effects; see Known Issues)
 - Optionally: Launch all apps (not at all recommended; see warnings)
 - Blacklist apps from Game Driver (based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/))
 - Clear instructions and user prompts